-Our fully accredited teachers stimulate learning by inspiring a child's spontaneous curiosity.
+Our certified head teacher stimulates learning by inspiring a child's spontaneous curiosity with the support of an experienced assistant teacher.
 Our teachers are readily available to the entire family, offering support and information through informal telephone contact, email, home visits, conferences and written evaluations.
 At regular parents’ meetings, the teachers report class activities and lead discussions on pertinent topics.

 Outside play is an important part of our curriculum.
 We are lucky to have a designated play space where we can explore the changing seasons.
 Dressed appropriately, we play outside every day, in rain, snow and sun.
 The children use the outdoor equipment, search for nature and go on walks throughout the community to further their learning.